nosarthur/nosarthur.github.io/_drafts/design.md

 * The main advantage of delegation is that it makes it easy to compose behaviors at run-time and to change the way they're composed.
 * A design pattern should only be applied when the flexibility it affords is actually needed.
 * Encapsulate the concept that varies.
+* A class is more reusable when you minimize the assumtions other classes must make to use it.

 The design patterns are summarized in the following table